Liz Truss ‘clearly’ wrong, says Grant Shapps as she blames others for failure

 Ms Kearns, chair of the foreign affairs select committee, added: “Unfunded promises are not tenable.
 Ultimately, what ended her premiership was inability to manage the party … That is why MPs no longer had trust in Liz Truss anymore.”

+Tory MP Richard Graham, one of Mr Sunak’s trade envoys, also said it was a “mistake” for Ms Truss to make the case that she had “the right ideas”.

+He told Times Radio: “I think, for most people in the country, that was a period that they would rather, not really remember too clearly – and let’s get on with sorting out the problems in people’s day to day lives.”

-Tory peer Lord Barwell, Theresa May’s chief of staff at No 10, was also scathing about Ms Truss’s explanation for the failure of her premiership.
+Tory peer Lord Barwell, Theresa May’s chief of staff at No 10, was scathing about Ms Truss’s explanation for the failure of her premiership.

 “You were brought down because in a matter of weeks you lost the confidence of the financial markets, the electorate and your own MPs,” he tweeted.
 “During a profound cost of living crisis, you thought it was a priority to cut tax for the richest people in the country.”